-Management is responsible for the implementation of IT processes and structures, as per the IT charter, through an IT steering committee and a technical advisory committee.
+Management is responsible for the implementation of IT processes and structures, as per the IT charter, through an IT steering committee.

 IT strategic and operational risks have been identified and are monitored and reported at IT steering committee meetings.

 Strategic risks are regularly reported into the Group's risk management system.
 Disaster recovery is well-established in Group systems and is tested regularly.